open-traffic-generator/ixia-c/docs/deployments-kne.md

-# Deploy Ixia-c using kne
+# Deploy Ixia-c using KNE

-Ixia-c can be deployed in the k8s environment by using [kne](https://github.com/openconfig/kne) that consists of the following services:
+Ixia-c can be deployed in the k8s environment by using the [Kubernetes Network Emulation](https://github.com/openconfig/kne) that consists of the following services:

 * **operator**: Serves API request from the clients and manages workflow across one or more traffic engines.
 * **controller**: Serves API request from the clients and manages workflow across one or more traffic engines.